 Elegant Solutions for Missing Teeth

 The problem of tooth loss is bone loss.
-When teeth are missing, the stimulus necessary to keep the jawbone healthy disappears and the bone itself shrinks or resorbs.
-Also, when pressure is transmitted by traditional removable dentures through the gum tissues to the jawbone, it accelerating bone loss.
+When teeth are missing, the stimulus necessary to keep the jawbone healthy disappears, and the bone itself shrinks or resorbs.
+Also, when pressure is transmitted by traditional removable dentures through the gum tissues to the jawbone, it accelerates bone loss.

 Bone loss can be minimized during the tooth removal process by using bone preservation technique.
 Bone can also be added by using a bone graft, which is bone powder from either a human or an animal.
 Bone grafting is a simple procedure that acts as a matrix for the body to build and maintain its bone.